The Great Commandment

 Obviously the Pharisee in the story thought he was more important than the tax collector.
 And, obviously, that is not respect.
 So how do we show others respect?

 We show respect in many different ways.
-By helping others, especially our parents and other who care for us.
+By helping others, especially our parents and others who care for us.
 By honoring life, especially that of the unborn, the helpless, and the elderly.
 By protecting others, their talents, their bodies, and their property.
 By telling the truth and speaking in ways that do nor hurt the feelings of others.
 By using self-control.
 By being happy with the things we have.
 And by sharing those things with others.
 In other words, respect for others means we should treat them like we would like to be treated.

 Love God first.
 Then love others as ourselves.
 These two commands together are called the "Great Commandment."
 These two commands show us the way to understand the rules in life.
 And the way Jesus wants us to live.